Programme Officer - Sustainable Trade

 • Communicates the nature and results of the work that TRAFFIC undertakes and represents TRAFFIC at designated international meetings and conferences, and reports on these meetings;

-• Liaises with relevant WWF and IUCN programmes and regional/national offices in Europe programme and keeps up-to-date and informed about activities related to wildlife conservation, trade and utilisation within Europe and maintains good working relationships with the European Commission, the CITES and CBD Secretariats, WWF, IUCN, governmental and intergovernmental agencies in Europe, and relevant NGOs;
+• Liaises with relevant WWF and IUCN programmes and regional/national offices in Europe programme and keeps up-to-date and informed about activities related to wildlife conservation, trade and utilisation within Europe and maintains good working relationships with relevant organizations;

 • Master’s degree or similar qualification in ecology, natural resources management, biological/environmental sciences, agriculture, or similar.
-Candidates with a background in business/economics/international development, with a specialism in environment, will also be considered;
+Candidates with a background in business/economics/international development, with a specialism in environment, is an advantage;

-• Experience with the private sector (non-timber forest products, organic products, herbal and botanical products, labelling schemes) and good knowledge of the medicinal plants sector and trade in the region highly desirable;
+• Experience with the private sector (non-timber forest products, organic products, herbal and botanical products, labelling schemes) and good knowledge of the medicinal plants sector and trade in Europe/Central Asia highly desirable;

-• Significant practical experience in international wildlife conservation preferably with government or an international Non-Governmental Organisation (NGO) / Inter-governmental Organisation (IGO) or with MAPs industry;
+• Significant practical experience in international wildlife conservation preferably with government or an international Non-Governmental Organisation (NGO) / Inter-governmental Organisation (IGO); and/or industry;

 • Ability to work under pressure and to set own work priorities as appropriate and a capacity to meet deadlines;

 • Familiar with the goals and operation of TRAFFIC;